thatvirdiguy/thatvirdiguy.github.io/_posts/2023-12-11-an-introduction-to-secure-software-development.md

 ```

-–and your are calling the right endpoint.
+–and you are calling the right endpoint.

 ```
 ┌──(thatvirdiguy㉿kali)-[~/devsecops-example]